 While you’re working on reducing the impact of stretch marks through the various removal treatments available, know that you aren’t alone.
 Even famous models like Cindy Crawford have stretch marks.
 As many as 90 percent of all women have stretch marks.
-And even men of all ages have varying degrees of the symptom of broken veins.
+And even men of all ages have varying degrees of the symptoms.

 - Tretinoin, usually going by the brand name Retin-A, is a prescription cream that has had mixed results with removing stretch marks.
-Typically provided in a concentration of about 0.1 percent, the compound is especially successful for removing the appearance of stretch marks that are new and haven’t had a chance to settle in.
+The compound is especially successful for removing the appearance of stretch marks that are new and haven’t had a chance to settle in.

-- Intense pulsed light and pulsed dye lasers are some of the newest and most effective treatments for removing unsightly stretch marks.
-And while cosmetologists may offer the treatment, it’s best to stick with your medical dermatology doctor to avoid many side effects that might include burning or infection.
+- Intense pulsed light is one of the most effective treatments for removing fresh unsightly stretch marks.
+And while cosmetologists may offer the treatment, it’s best to stick with your medical dermatology doctor to avoid any side effects that might include burning or infection.

-- Platelet-rich plasma, also known as PTP, is a technique gaining popularity.
-Your leading dermatologist in NYC uses your own blood and injects it into the stretch mark areas to promote new cell regeneration.
-The technique has been successful for treating arthritis and tendinitis, and it has shown promise for removing stretch marks.
+- Platelet-rich plasma, also known as PRP, is a technique gaining popularity.
+Your leading dermatologist in NYC uses your own blood and injects the growth factor rich portion into the stretch mark areas to promote new cell regeneration.
+The technique has been successful in treating arthritis and tendinitis, and it has shown promise for removing stretch marks.

 Your own blood is taken immediately prior to the injection.
-Combining the injection with an ultrasound treatment seems to increase the success rate.
-According to studies, about 70 percent of the people who received PTP treatment to remove stretch marks were very satisfied with the results.
+Combining the injection with a micro-needling treatment seems to increase the success rate.
+According to studies, about 70 percent of the people who received PRP treatment to remove stretch marks were very satisfied with the results.